What is Unclaimed Property?

 How long does it take to receive funds after I file a claim?

-It will take approximately four to six weeks to process your claim once we have received all the required documentation.
+It will take up to 8 weeks to process your claim once we have received all the required documentation.
 It could take longer if required documentation is not included in the original claim form.
 Claims with stock securities may also take longer.

 I received a claim form from your office.
 Why do I not see my name in your database?